 4. Improve your self-awareness through journaling.

-People often lack the ability to turn their thoughts inward to find what is actually causing their belief systems and the learned helplessness that they have developed.
+Many people lack the ability to turn their thoughts inward to find the causes of their beliefs.
 While people can reflect on what they believe, they often fail to explore why they believe what they do.

 5. Set SMART goals.